 Magenta Max subscribers can stream video in up to 4K UHD resolution.
 You're stuck on standard definition with the regular Magenta plan.

-Regardless of which Magenta plan you have, T-Mobile customers get a year's subscription to Apple TV Plus.
+Regardless of whether they have Magenta or Magenta Max, T-Mobile customers get some Apple TV Plus.
+Regular Magenta subscribers get a six-month free trial, while Magenta Max subscribers get the service for free.
 And all T-Mobile customers regardless of their plan can now get Paramount Plus for a year through the wireless carrier.

 Verizon: So many streaming services on so many plans

 Verizon offers the most streaming services for customers with its unlimited data plans.
 But Verizon also offers the most convoluted collection of plans and streaming perks.
 Which services you get and for how long depends on which of Verizon's four different unlimited options you've signed up for.

 Let's start out with the streaming services that Verizon includes.
 The big one is the Disney Plus bundle, which actually includes three different services.
 In addition to Disney Plus, Verizon includes ESPN Plus and the ad-supported tier of Hulu (the one without live TV).
-Discovery Plus is now part of the mix, too, while all Verizon unlimited plans include some form of the Apple Music streaming service.
+All Verizon unlimited plans include some form of the Apple Music streaming service.
 In addition, you'll get a choice of game streaming services — either Apple Arcade or Google Play Pass — presumably depending on your choice of phone with the carrier.

 Customers who like a lot of streaming options should go or Verizon's Play More plan ($80/month for one line, with discounts available as you add more lines).
-Play More includes the Disney Plus bundle, plus a year of both Discovery Plus and either Apple Arcade or Google Play Pass.
+Play More includes the Disney Plus bundle, plus a year of either Apple Arcade or Google Play Pass.
 You get 6 months of Apple Music.

 Verizon's Do More plan costs the same $80 as Play More, but puts the emphasis on cloud storage perks.
-Here, you just get 6 months of Disney Plus, Discovery Plus, Apple Music and the gaming service subscription.
+Here, you just get 6 months of Disney Plus, Apple Music and the gaming service subscription.